 The Patch Location page defines the URL from which each patch is downloaded.
-Only patches missing from machine IDs that currently match the Machine ID / Group ID filter $(page\ 17)$ are displayed here.
+Only patches missing from machine IDs that currently match the Machine ID / Group ID filter (page 17) are displayed here.
 You should consult this page if, when attempting to install a patch, you are notified of a Path Missing.

 The KServer maintains a list of each patch and the URL it should be downloaded from.
-This list is refreshed each time a Refresh Patch Database task is performed using Scan Machine (page 263).
 In most cases the download URLs provided for patches are correct.
 Path Missing errors may occur for the following reasons: